Saturday, February 5, 2022

 He still addresses our rebellious unbelief, but as a loving Father does an immature child and not as our judge seeking justice for an injured party.
 Christ became the injured party so we no longer have to pay for the injuries we cause others (though we still may experience negative consequences of our poor behavior and choices).

 Was God being unfair to those he did not choose?
 No. He simply allowed others to continue on the path they were already on and had freely chosen.
-God was not being unfair to others by choosing Abraham and Noah, He was being gracious to Abraham and Noah.
+God was not being unfair to others by choosing Abraham and Noah.
+He was being gracious to Abraham and Noah.
 So it is with everyone he calls to Himself.
-None of us deserve His mercy and kindness, yet He extents these to some of us rebels nevertheless.
-But we are all still rebels just the same.
+None of us deserves His mercy and kindness, yet He extends these to some of us rebels nevertheless.
+But we are no less rebels.

 To most fully appreciate good, the possibility of evil must also exist and be a real threat.